Daniel Krch

-Daniel Krch (born 20 March 1992) is a professional Czech football defender playing for FK Dukla Prague in the Czech National Football League.
+Daniel Krch (born 20 March 1992) is a retired Czech professional footballer who played as a defender.

 Club career

 Bohemians 1905

 Krch came to the first league on loan from AC Sparta Prague B to Bohemians 1905.
 He made his first league debut on 19 July 2013 in Bohemians's 5–0 away loss against FC Viktoria Plzeň.
 After the 2013/14 season, he transferred to Bohemians, and did not play for another club than Bohemians in the Czech First League.
 During the ten seasons he spent at Bohemians, he played 160 matches and became one of the legends of the club's modern history.
 He was also a captain for a while.
 In Autumn 2022, he joined the management of the club.

 Dukla Prague

 In January 2023, he transferred to Dukla Prague.
+After the 2023–24 season, in which he played only 14 games due to health problems, Krch announced his retirement.
+He moved into the role of assistant coach and only plays football at an amateur level.

 International career

 He made several appearances for Czech Republic youth national teams, last for U19 team in 2010.